o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Step 2: Write new Python tests

-These tests use [Python 3](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
-Depending on the feature your test is focuses on, the test may include one of two automation libraries provided with O3DE:
+Python-based tests use [Python 3](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
+Depending on the feature your test is focused on, the test may include one of two automation libraries provided with O3DE:

 * [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/) for internal tests of the O3DE Editor functionality.
   * These tests always require the `TEST_SERIAL` CTest flag.
-* [LyTestTools](/docs/user-guide/testing/lytesttools/) module for external tests at the Operating System level.
+* [LyTestTools](/docs/user-guide/testing/lytesttools/) module for external tests at the operating system level.
   * These tests often use the `TEST_SERIAL` flag, unless they create no side-effects and disable heavy secondary features such as rendering.